Working, holidays and placements

 Placements must be agreed upon with the supervisory team and should not adversely affect a student's submission deadline.
 Students who wish to undertake a placement during their studies which is unrelated to their research topic can apply to reclaim the time taken from their studies for this using the placements application form on this page.
 Students who are granted permission to undertake a placement are given a registration status which reflects the fact that they are on placement and have their time limit extended accordingly.

 Please note that the students undertaking placements of this nature will not be supervised or monitored by the University during the placement period.
-This process does not apply to programmes that incorporate an integral placement, or to students who wish to undertake a placement that directly relates to their research.

 The placements form must be completed before the start of the placement and should be checked and approved by the student's supervisor and returned to the PGR Support Team in Research, Partnerships and Innovation, who will check the student's eligibility and put the application forward for faculty approval.
-Once approved, the student's record will be updated to reflect the student's status on placement and to update the student's time limit.
+Once approved, the student's record will be updated to reflect the student's status on placement and to update the student's fee-paying period and time limit.